mzhao3333/projects/Northwind Traders/README.md

 - **Overview of Sections**: Each section of the README, from the "Objective" to "Conclusions and Insights," is crafted to guide you through the analysis journey, highlighting the key takeaways and recommendations.
 - **Navigation Tips**: For quick navigation, click on the hyperlinks in the Table of Contents which will lead you to that particular section.
 Hyperlinks are available in the beginning of every section to return you to the Table of Contents.
 You can also use the "Find" function (Ctrl+F or Command+F) to jump to specific sections or search for keywords of interest

-We encourage all readers to explore the Jupyter Notebook for a complete view of the analytical process, data explorations, and in-depth insights that are summarized in this README.
+I encourage all readers to explore the Jupyter Notebook for a complete view of the analytical process, data explorations, and in-depth insights that are summarized in this README.
 Happy exploring!

 ## Objective